Preschool

 water, seeds) necessary for plant growth.

-Materials: Poster board, colored
+Materials: Poster board,

-seeds, water, plastic wrap and a sunny window.
+cups, potting soil, seeds, water, plastic wrap and a sunny window.

-Description: Discuss the four
+Description: Discuss the

-Draw in the soil (brown) on the bottom
+Draw in the soil (brown) on the bottom 1/5

 of the poster.
-Starting on the left side, draw a black seed in the
+Starting on the left side, draw a black seed in the soil.

 Draw more seeds every few inches, but including some (green) "growth"

-each until you have drawn a sprout.
+in each until you have drawn a sprout.

-Extend a few of the yellow sun's rays
+Extend a few of the yellow sun's rays all

 the way down from the sun to the sprout.

-Add water drops (blue) and a
+Add water drops (blue) and a sprinkling can

-the poster in a prominent place in the classroom.
+poster in a prominent place in the classroom.

-Next, use the cups and soil to help
+Next, use the cups and soil to help students

 plant seeds in their own cup.
-Add a few tablespoons of water, and
+Add a few tablespoons of water,

-cover with plastic wrap.
+and cover with plastic wrap.
 Set in a sunny window for a few days (keep

-each day to remind students to water their plants.
+the steps each day to remind students to water their plants.

 Grass